-Keep reading to learn more about some of the vitamins, minerals, and supplements that may help you stay healthy with RA.
+Keep reading to learn more about these nutrients that may help you stay healthy with RA:

 If you don’t get enough vitamin D, your bones can become soft and brittle.
 This can raise your risk of bone fractures, deformities, and other problems.

-For people with RA, vitamin D can have additional benefits: RA is an autoimmune disorder, and vitamin D
+For people with RA, vitamin D can have additional benefits.

 You can also get more vitamin D by adjusting your diet.
-For example, this important vitamin is found in certain types of fish, such as salmon and mackerel.
-Small amounts of it are also found in egg yolks, cheese, and beef liver.
+This important vitamin is found in a select amount of foods, such as:

 It’s important for people with RA to get their vitamin D levels checked.
 If you can’t get enough vitamin D from sunlight and diet alone, your doctor may suggest taking a vitamin D supplement.

 Vitamin D isn’t the only important nutrient when you have RA.
-According to the John Hopkins Arthritis Center, vitamin E deficiency is also relatively common among people with RA.
+Vitamin E deficiency is also relatively common among people with RA.

 Other supplements may also help relieve joint pain and reduce your risk of complications from RA treatments.

 Your doctor may also encourage you to take bromelain.
 This compound is made from a group of enzymes derived from pineapple.
-According to the Arthritis Foundation, some evidence suggests it might have anti-inflammatory and pain-relieving properties.
+A

-Some vitamins, minerals, and other supplements can interact with certain medications.
+Some vitamins, minerals, and other supplements can interact with certain RA medications.
 Always check with your doctor before adding a new supplement to your routine.
 They can help you understand the potential benefits and risks of taking it.
-They can also help you learn how much you should take.
+They can also help you determine how much you should take.